 Section – 92, Companies Act, 2013 – Annual Returns

-Provided that in relation to One Person Company and small company, the annual return shall be signed by the company secretary, or where there is no company secretary, by the director of the company.
+Provided that, in relation to One Person Company and small company, the annual returns shall be signed by the company secretary, or where there is no company secretary, by the director of the company.

 Section – 122, Companies Act, 2013 – Holding annual General Meetings

-(1) Every company shall have a Board of Directors consisting of individuals as directors and shall have—
+(1) Every company shall have Board of Directors consisting of individuals as directors and shall have—

 (a) a minimum number of three directors in the case of a public company, two directors in the case of a private company, and one director in the case of a One Person Company; and

-Provided that a company may appoint more than fifteen directors after passing a special resolution:
+Provided that, a company may appoint more than fifteen directors by passing a special resolution.

 Section – 152, Companies Act, 2013 – Appointment of Directors